tenhearts/tenhearts.github.io/_news/announcement_4.md

 ---
 layout: post
 # title: A long announcement with details
-date: 2022-9-15
+date: 2023-1-17
 inline: true
 ---

-Our work <a href="https://arxiv.org/abs/2210.01841">Learning Perception-Aware Agile Flight in Cluttered Environments</a> is submitted to ICRA 2023.
+Our work <a href="https://arxiv.org/abs/2210.01841">Learning Perception-Aware Agile Flight in Cluttered Environments</a> is received by ICRA 2023.

 <!-- ***